zolppy/iris-classifier/README.md

 ## License

-This project is open-source and available under the Creative Commons License.
+This project is open-source and available under the Creative Commons License Zero.